brianproducedit/pos_and_inventory_sys/docs/offline_sync_roadmap.md

 ---

 ## 🔄 Progress update (2025-12-30)
-- **Completed:** Design, Change model, Alembic migration, /api sync router updates, and server-side prototype tests for push/pull.
+- **Completed:** Design, Change model, Alembic migration, `/api` sync router updates, **server-side prototype tests for push/pull**, admin replay tooling, and **client pull integration (partial)**.
 Alembic issues were fixed to be cross-dialect (SQLite dev and PostgreSQL prod).
-- **Current focus:** Triage and fix Flutter test failures (widget/provider tests) so we can proceed with the client prototype and end-to-end tests.
+- **Current focus:** Stabilize Flutter unit/widget tests and CI, finalize client-side test coverage, and push the feature branch / open a PR (the local branch was committed but a previous `git push` failed due to a transient network/DNS issue).
+A GitHub Actions job for mobile unit tests (`.github/workflows/flutter-unit-tests.yml`) and a shared test bootstrap (`test/test_helpers.dart`) were added to the repo to help stabilize CI runs.
-- **Next:** Fix failing Flutter tests (AuthProvider injection and HttpClient mocks) → implement client local queue and background sync (Workmanager) → add integration tests for full push/pull roundtrip.
+- **Next:** Re-run `git push` to publish the branch and open a PR (include the `PR_DRAFT.md` contents), expand client tests to cover push workflows and conflict resolution, and update remaining tests to use the centralized test helpers so CI runs deterministically.

 - **Recently completed:** Server prototype work now includes integration tests for push/pull, replay CLI and API with dry-run, and migration idempotency hardening.
 Backend tests pass locally and against local Postgres; a CI workflow has been added to validate migration idempotency and run replay smoke tests.
+On the client side, `sync_meta` persistence, `PostgresApiService.fetchChangesSinceSeq(...)`, `PostgresSyncService.pullChangesSinceSeq()` and unit tests for pull behavior were implemented and are passing locally after test-harness fixes (sqflite ffi init, secure-storage mocking, JSON typing fixes).

 ---